-1.5 The Parish Council is consulting on a Pre Submission version of the plan in June 2015 for the statutory six week period.
-This is informed by the SA/SEA objectives of the Scoping Report (as Stage B of the process).
-The plan is accompanied by this draft SA/SEA report (as Stages C and D of the process), the comments during which will both lead to minor modifications of the Plan and of this final version of the SA/SEA report in due course.
-The on going monitoring of the effects of implementing the plan (Stage E of the process) are covered in section 8 of this report).
+1.5 The Parish Council consulted on a Pre Submission version of the plan from 19 June 2015 to 3 August 2015 for the statutory six week period.
+The Pre Sub Plan was informed by the SA/SEA objectives of the Scoping Report (as Stage B of the process).
+The Pre Sub was accompanied by the draft SA/SEA report (as Stages C and D of the process), the comments during which both led to minor modifications of the Plan and of this final version of the SA/SEA report.
+The ongoing monitoring of the effects of implementing the plan (Stage E of the process) are covered in section 8 of this report).